 Locals think the restaurant opened in the 1930s.
 Back then all of Lantau Island was a forgotten, remote backwater which may as well been the far side of the Moon.
 There were a few small fishing villages and nothing of much interest to tourists.
 The only way to get here was by a slow, infrequent ferry.
 Until the late 1950s there were no roads anywhere on the island.
 The main thoroughfare between the north and south of Lantau was a footpath which passed right through Wang Tong.
 It was paved with cobblestones, some of which can still be seen along the edges of the current footpath.
 The restaurant was likely a stop-off point for travelers at the end of the long hike.

 Picture what it must have been like back in 1950.
 You just walked for two or three hours from Tung Chung, a cluster of tiny villages where pirates once lived.
 The cobbled path led you along the coast, up into a long valley and over a steep pass.
 Just one more hill to go and you'll be in Mui Wo.
-At the top of that small hill is an little seafood restaurant offering fast food and a view.
+At the top of that small hill is a little seafood restaurant offering fast food and a view.
 What a nice place to have a little meal before trekking the last mile to the ferry pier and the end of your journey.

 It would have been a stunning location.
 Today the hilltop where it stood is covered with dense forest, but in fact that wasn't the natural state of things on Lantau Island.
-Most of the island had been deforested by local inhabitants for fuel and building materials and from hill fires accidentally set by ancestor worshippers in various hillside cemeteries.
+Most of the island had been deforested by local inhabitants for fuel and building materials and from hill fires accidentally set by ancestor worshipers in various hillside cemeteries.
 So chances are that the restaurant patrons had a view unobstructed by trees.
 On one side they would have been able to see the Silvermine Waterfall.
 On the other side they'd have had a panoramic view across Wang Tong valley, likely covered with small farms, over Silvermine Bay, of the harbor and other islands, with western Hong Kong island in the distance.
 Judging by the quality of workmanship on the pillars, it must have been an elegant restaurant, probably a great place to linger over a bowl of noodles and a pot of tea.

 In the late 1950s the government put in a paved road connecting the north and south of the island, which terminates at the ferry pier about a mile from Wang Tong.
 The old cobblestone footpath was no longer a vital throughway and the restaurant would have lost most of its patronage.
 So it isn't surprising that it closed in the 1960s.

 No one knows who owned it and the site has never been put up for sale.
 There have been no restaurants in Wang Tong ever since.
-If you want noodles, you need to walk about a third of mile outside the village to the Sun Lok Restaurant, whose dishes are probably about as old and cracked as the ones we dug up from our garden.
+If you want noodles, you need to walk about a third of mile outside the village to the Sun Lok Restaurant, whose dishes are about as old and cracked as the ones we dug up from our garden.